“They turn a spotlight on you when they keep narrowing the circle closing in for the kill…You wonder how it happened and where it really began…”

 Though there are plenty of weightier noirs, few have the irresistible, jacked-up urgency of No Questions Asked.
 It’s the kind of film noir many people want to watch – atmospheric, glamorous, hard-boiled, straightforward, unpretentious.
 As IMDb pundit Jay MacIntyre says of the picture, “it’s a pulp novel come to life”.

-Life began for No Questions Asked with an early screenplay by Sidney Sheldon, who had a busy career in television (creating and writing for I Dream of Jeannie, The Pattie Duke Show and Hart to Hart) before turning to fiction in the 1960’s.
+Life began for No Questions Asked with a screenplay by Sidney Sheldon, who had a busy career in television (creating and writing for I Dream of Jeannie, The Pattie Duke Show and Hart to Hart) before turning to fiction in the 1960’s.
 Dubbed the “Prince of Potboilers” by the LA Times, Sheldon is still counted among the best-selling authors of all time.
 Sheldon said of his novels, "I try to write my books so the reader can't put them down” and No Questions Asked is a good example of the kind of film noir you can’t put down.

 Keiver is furious but now wants Ellen more than ever and figures he’s got no choice but to go big or go home – and, if home, he knows won’t it be with Ellen.
 He decides to broker his own deals with the criminal gangs.
 But as the number of robberies and heists increases, the police begin to view Keiver as part of the problem, not the solution.
 The cop-in-charge of the investigation, Matt Duggan (George Murphy) confronts him outright, “Legally, you’re still within your rights.
 Morally, you stink”.